 - A. Selection criteria to be used in determining the allocation of federal low-income housing tax credits: - 1.
 Project location and site suitability - 2.
 Market demand and local housing needs - 3.
 Serving the lowest income tenants - 4.
 Serving qualified tenants for the longest periods - 5.
 Design and quality of construction - 6.
 Financial structure and long-term viability - 7.
 Use of federal project-based rental assistance - 8.
 Use of mortgage subsidies - 9.
 Experience of development team and management agent(s) - 10.
-Serving tenant populations with special housing needs - 11.
+Serving persons with disabilities and the homeless - 11.
 Willingness to solicit referrals from public housing waiting lists - 12.
 Tenant populations of individuals with children - 13.
 Projects intended for eventual tenant ownership - 14.
-Projects that include the use of existing housing as part of a Community Revitalization Plan - 15.
-Projects located in a Qualified Census Tract, the development of which contribute to a concerted Community Revitalization Plan - B. Threshold, underwriting and process requirements for project applications and tax credit awards. - C. Description of the Agency's compliance monitoring program, including procedures to notify the Internal Revenue Service of noncompliance with the requirements of the program.
+Projects that are part of a Community Revitalization Plan - B. Threshold, underwriting and process requirements for project applications and tax credit awards. - C. Description of the Agency's compliance monitoring program, including procedures to notify the Internal Revenue Service of noncompliance with the requirements of the program.